Why we have the NHS Knowledge and Library Hub

 Access the NHS Knowledge and Library Hub.

-Why do we need a new national discovery service?
+Why a national discovery service?

 User discovery research tells us that healthcare staff want to be able to search in one place for all types of high quality, trusted knowledge resources.